-At New Hampton School, Jamie has made an impact teaching character in all that he does.
-Jamie says that to him the character of his athletes is more important than their skills, and that he chooses student-athletes based on whether he would trust them to babysit his kids.
+At New Hampton School, Jamie has made an impact teaching character and positive sportsmanship in all that he does.
+Jamie says that to him the character of his athletes is more important than their skills.
 One of Jamie's greatest memories here at New Hampton School was winning the 2002 New England Basketball Championship, when he felt that it was "a true and complete team effort with a great bunch of young people who really played their hearts out."
-Jamie's favorite leisure time activities involve watching his children – son Ryder and daughter Dempsey compete in athletics as well as spending time with his wife Lara hiking and playing tennis.
+Jamie's favorite leisure time activities involves watching his children – son Ryder and daughter Dempsey compete in athletics as well as spending time with his wife Lara hiking, golfing, bowling and playing tennis.
 Jamie and Lara live in Wolfe House with their children.

 Jenna McCabe works as an instructor in the Academic Support Program and is the Assistant Director of Athletics.
 She also is the Head Varsity Women’s lacrosse coach.
 Jenna is a 2009 graduate of Boston College, where she received a bachelor’s degree in Communications and a minor in Sociology.

 She served as the captain of the women’s lacrosse team at BC both junior and senior years and was awarded All ACC honors in both her sophomore and junior seasons.
 As a senior at BC, Jenna was awarded All ACC academic honors and the Mo Maloney Community Service Award.
 Prior to arriving at The New Hampton School, Jenna joined 3DLacrosse as the girl’s director and coached three sports at North Yarmouth Academy in Maine.
 Jenna is now the coach for the 2018 3D Select club team.
 Jenna lives with her husband Justin in Galletly House.